 The Sonoma Coast AVA is the largest extending from the border of Mendocino County to the southernmost border of Sonoma County.
 Proximity to the Pacific Ocean means this is a cooler region and some of California’s best expressions of pinot noir and chardonnay grapes are grown here.
 The average rainfall is higher than inland, but most of the vineyards are above the fog line.

-Within the Sonoma Coast AVA is the Petaluma Gap, an area cooled by wind and fog from the Pacific; this means the yields are smaller and the grapes ripen later, developing rich fruit characteristics while maintaining ideal levels of acidity.
+Within the Sonoma Coast AVA is the Petaluma Gap, an area cooled by wind and fog from the Pacific; this means the yields are smaller and the growing season is longer, the grapes ripen later, developing rich fruit characteristics while maintaining ideal levels of acidity.
 The Petaluma Gap was granted AVA status in 2017.

 The Sonoma Coast appellation is the largest licensed American Viticultural Area (AVA) in the United States, containing over 500,000 acres across 750 square miles.